Ae3232/headless-cms/content/about-us/_index.md

 layout: about-us
 topSectionImg: "/images/about-us.svg"
 topSectionTitle: About CoTeams
-topSectionDescription: Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae
-whatIsTitle: What is CoTeams?
-whatIsDescription: CoTeams changes the way companies and IT talents find each other and collaborate.
+topSectionDescription: CoTeams changes the way companies and IT talents find each other and collaborate.
 Our platform directly connects businesses and independent IT teams or freelancers and makes the process of team-opportunity matching more democratic, convenient, and agile.
+whatIsTitle: ''
+whatIsDescription: ''
 whoAreTitle: Who are our clients and talents?
 whoAreItemImg1: "/images/who-are-img1.svg"
 whoAreItemTitle1: 'IT managers '